nschreder/translator/TranslatorManagement/installation.md

 # Set up translator core components

 This article helps you set up the core components of the Translator app.
-The core components are the foundation of the Translator app, containing providing insights and customization option to tailor the solution based on your requirements.
+The core components are the foundation of the service, containing providing insights and customization option to tailor the solution based on your requirements.

 ## Before you start